 Aurochs follows a 4 level quality framework –

-Data Validations – Check for discrepancies within the input file such as nulls, duplicates based on pre-defined key combinations – Record Counts – Format and structure
+Check for discrepancies within the input file such as nulls, and duplicates based on pre-defined key combinations – Record Counts – Format and structure

-Constraint Checks – Field length checks – Range checks for data values – Comparison with valid value lists – Month over month variations using configurable thresholds
+Field length checks – Range checks for data values – Comparison with valid value lists – Month-over-month variations using configurable thresholds

 Request a demo now!